ThoughtWorksInc/Binding.scala/README.md

 addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)
 ```

-### HTML DOM integration (dom.scala)
+### HTML DOM integration for Scala 2.10 - 2.12 (dom.scala)

-This module is only available for Scala.js.
+This module is only available for Scala.js, and the Scala version must between 2.10 and 2.12.
 You could add it in your `build.sbt`.

 ``` scala
 // For Scala.js projects